 Since the $[Fe_2S_2]^{2+}$ cluster has a negligible magnetic susceptibility anisotropy, pseudocontact contributions to the observed shifts can be neglected.
-Therefore, the downfield shifts observed for signals A-F are fully due to the cons-87H β2 tact contribution to chemical shift, thus suggesting that these signals originate from protons of cluster-bound residues.
-Indeed, their shifts, temperature dependences, and line widths are fully consistent with protons belonging to residues bound to an oxidized [Fe2S2]2+ cluster, with an electron spin ground state S = 0 (Banci et al., 1990b).
-Therefore, the only possible assignment for signal B is the H $\varepsilon_2$ N of the iron bound His-87, which is the only exchangeable proton for which a sizable unpaired electron spin delocalization is expected.
+Therefore, the downfield shifts observed for signals A-F are fully due to the contact contribution to chemical shift, thus suggesting that these signals originate from protons of cluster-bound residues.
+Indeed, their shifts, temperature dependences, and linewidths are fully consistent with protons belonging to residues bound to an oxidized $[Fe_2S_2]^{2+}$ cluster, with an electron spin ground state S=0 (Banci et al., 1990b).
+Therefore, the only possible assignment for signal B is the $H_N^{\epsilon 2}$ of the iron bound His-87, which is the only exchangeable proton for which a sizable unpaired electron spin delocalization is expected.

 Table 1.
-Chemical shifts and line widths of the paramagnetic ${}^{1}$ H NMR spectrum of oxidized MitoNEET, recorded at 600 MHz, and the proposed signal assignment.
+Chemical shifts and linewidths of the paramagnetic H NMR spectrum of oxidized MitoNEET, recorded at 600 MHz, and the proposed signal assignment.